WorldHistoricalGazetteer/place/docs-source/content/650-Service-Configuration.md

 Each of these Services will be exposed in the cluster according to the CRC team's preferred mechanism (e.g. `NodePort`, `LoadBalancer`, or `ClusterIP` behind an internal ingress proxy).
 We will adjust our service exposure strategy accordingly once this is confirmed.

+The CI/CD pipeline is a simple secured GitHub Action which polls the management API, causing a pull of the relevant directories and re-application of the associated Helm charts (see `.github/workflows/notify-pitt.yml` and `deployment/app/api.py`).